dpretet/friscv/doc/architecture.md

 The FIFO present as a front-end of the module is very important to store incoming instructions in case the processing unit, the CSRs are not ready to execute an instruction (for instance if reading the external central memory).

+In case the control unit pre-loaded too much instruction while a branch needs to be taken, it can flush the front-end FIFO and the iCache buffer and restarts faster to follow the new branch.

 The controls unit also manages the exceptions occuring and the traps (asynchronous or synchronous).